Sawbones at 50: A Legacy of Confidence Through Practice

 We don’t take that lightly.
 To us, it’s a reminder that when people say “Sawbones Lab,” they’re really talking about a level of expectation: realistic anatomy, consistent performance, and training tools that hold up to repeated use.

-It’s a sign that what we created decades ago has moved from “nice to have” to a core part of how skills are taught and maintained.
+It’s a sign that what we created decades ago has become a core part of how skills are taught and maintained.

 50 years in, still focused on the work